UMM-CSci-3601/intro-to-git/README.md

 :bangbang: Don't move on to this next part until _everyone_ is done with the previous part.

-:banbang: You should definitely change _driver_ and _navigator_ roles now.
+:bangbang: You should definitely change _driver_ and _navigator_ roles now.

 In this second part each group will make a small change to a simple Java program, `Hellos.java` in the `program` directory.
 Each group will make a